Mildred Cooper Couper (1887-1974)

 expatriate artist Richard Hamilton

 Couper; she spent her early married life in Rome, Italy.
-At the

 outbreak of World War One she and her family fled to New York City.